CaRtGS: Computational Alignment for Real-Time Gaussian Splatting SLAM: Related Works

 \section{Related Works}

-GS-SLAM leverages the benefits of 3DGS \cite{kerbl20233d} to achieve enhanced performance in terms of rendering speed and photorealism. \Figref{Schema} illustrates the foundational structure of GS-SLAM, which is based on a 3D Gaussians Map and encompasses four key functional modules: localization, geometric mapping, photorealistic rendering, and loop closure.
+GS-SLAM leverages the benefits of 3DGS \cite{kerbl20233d} to achieve enhanced performance in terms of rendering speed and photorealism.
 In this section, we conduct a concise review of both 3D Gaussian Splatting and Gaussian Splatting SLAM.